ace-tn/ace-tn/_sources/source/example_01_tfim.rst.txt

 Config File Setup
 -----------------

-To simulate the ground state of this model, first create the config file (`input.toml` or any preferred filename) with the following content:
+To simulate the ground state of this model, first create the config file `input.toml` or any filename that you prefer containing:

 .. code-block:: toml